Request a project information memorandum (PIM)

 • any notification that you can’t do building work because some necessary authorisation has been refused (despite a building consent having been issued)

-• confirmation that you can do the building work subject to the requirements of any building consent or resource consent or your obtaining any other necessary authorisations.
+• confirmation that you can do the building work subject to the requirements of any building consent or resource consent or obtaining any other necessary authorisations.

 You may apply for a PIM either before, or as part of, your application for a building consent.